-[W]hile the theory underpinning place-based approaches is sound, issues such as poor problem conceptualisation, lack of understanding of the spatial scale of problems, and initiatives overreaching relative to their funding and timeframes means successful initiatives are rare.
+[W]hile the theory underpinning placebased approaches is sound, issues such as poor problem conceptualisation, lack of understanding of the spatial scale of problems, and initiatives overreaching relative to their funding and timeframes means successful initiatives are rare.48

 However, evidence about key enablers of successful integrated service delivery is growing.
-This is canvassed in the breakout box below.
+This is canvassed in the discussion, opposite.
 The State Government should continue to build on this evidence through a dedicated program to trial, evaluate and continually improve models of service connection and integration in the early years.